MALOOF SPORTS & ENTERTAINMENT COMMUNITY INITIATIVES

-The Sacramento Kings, The California Endowment, the Sacramento City Unified School District and UC Davis Health System have partnered to create the "Get Fit with the Kings" program.
+The Sacramento Kings, The California Endowment, the Sacramento City Unified School District and UC Davis Health System have partnered to create the “Get Fit with the Kings” program.
 Its focus is to teach Sacramento-area youth the importance of creating and living a healthy lifestyle and to encourage youth to exercise for at least 30 minutes per day.
-As part of the "Get Fit with the Kings" program, Kings players, staff, Sacramento Kings Dancers and Kings Breakers host monthly fitness timeouts, health clinics and rallies at local schools and after school programs.
+As part of the “Get Fit with the Kings” program, Kings players, staff, Sacramento Kings Dance Team members and Kings Breakers host monthly fitness timeouts, health clinics and rallies at local schools, after school programs, community centers and more.

-Introduced prior to the 2007-08 season, the "Kings for the Community" program was developed by Kings players and personnel as a way to give back to the community.
-Throughout the 2011-12 season, special groups and children from underserved communities attended Kings home games courtesy of Kings players, President of Basketball Operations Geoff Petrie and coaches.
-Thousands of deserving local children and community members have benefited from the program.
+Introduced prior to the 2007-08 season, the “Kings for the Community” program was developed by Kings players and personnel as a way to give back to the community.
+Throughout the 2009-10 season, special groups and children from underserved communities in the area attended Kings home games courtesy of Kings players, President of Basketball Operations Geoff Petrie and coaches.
+Thousands of deserving local children and community members benefited from the program.

 The Sacramento Kings have developed a new program that caters to non-profit organizations and their fundraising efforts.
 The Kings Community Assist Series offers a way for non-profits to partner with the Kings to create awareness about an event or cause and fundraise in a unique and creative way.

 The Kings work hands-on in the community by refurbishing and building Kings Reading and Learning Centers.
 Locations may include, but are not limited to, school and public libraries, computer rooms and non-profit community centers.
-Sacramento Kings volunteer Team Members work on rooms or buildings in need of upgrades for students to read and study.
+Volunteer Team Members from Maloof Sports & Entertainment work on rooms or buildings in need of upgrades for students to read and study.

 Click here to view one of the Kings Reading and Learning Centers.

-Each holiday season, the Sacramento Kings spread holiday cheer throughout the Sacramento community through its "Season of Giving" initiative.
+Each holiday season, Maloof Sports & Entertainment spreads holiday cheer throughout the Sacramento community through its “Season of Giving” initiative.
 Kings players, members of the Sacramento Kings Dance Team, Slamson and volunteers from Maloof Sports & Entertainment participate in charitable giving and holiday fun benefiting children and families throughout the region.
-Activities include a Thanksgiving dinner celebration, children's hospital visits, shopping sprees, toy and bike donations and holiday food distributions.
+Activities include a Thanksgiving dinner celebration, a visit to Shriners Hospital, shopping sprees and holiday food distributions.

-Click here to view an award ceremony during Teacher Appreciation Night.
+Click here to view an award ceremony during Teacher Appreciation night at Power Balance Pavilion.

-The Sacramento Kings celebrate the rich history of African-American culture during Black History Month.
-With assistance from key community organizations, this celebration is a chance to recognize community leaders and "unsung heroes" in the African-American community as "Black History Month All-Stars."
-The "All-Stars" are presented with an award during an on-court presentation at a Kings home game.
+Maloof Sports & Entertainment celebrates the rich history of African American culture during Black History Month.
+With assistance from key community organizations, this celebration is a chance to recognize community leaders and “unsung heroes” in the African American community as “Black History Month All-Stars.”
+The “All-Stars” are presented with an award during an on-court presentation at a Kings home game.

-In 2004, the Sacramento Kings became the first private, non-agricultural organization to recognize California's new Cesar Chavez Day as a holiday.
-To truly honor Cesar Chavez' lifelong contributions to humanity and his commitment to community service, the Kings decided to make the holiday a 'day on' instead of a day off for Team Members.
-Cesar Chavez' belief that people have an obligation to contribute to their community mirrors the organization's commitment to community service.
+In 2004, Maloof Sports & Entertainment became the first private, non-agricultural organization to recognize California’s new Cesar Chavez Day as a holiday.
+To truly honor Cesar Chavez’s lifelong contributions to humanity and his commitment to community service, Joe and Gavin Maloof decided to make the holiday a ‘day on’ instead of a day off for their employees.
+Cesar Chavez’s belief that people have an obligation to contribute to their community mirrors the Maloof family’s commitment to community service.
 Maloof Sports & Entertainment, along with presenting partner Wells Fargo, honored the legacy of Cesar Chavez with its seventh annual Cesar Chavez Day of Volunteerism.
 The Sacramento Kings team and volunteers from MS&E and Wells Fargo completely refurbished the North Roseville Recreation, Education & Creativity (REC) Center in a single day.

-Click here to view video from the 10th annual Cesar Chavez Day of Volunteerism.
+Click here to view Tyreke Evans cutting the ribbon at our Seventh Annual Cesar Chavez Day of Volunteerism.

 The Kings Women's Organization works to raise money and awareness for women and children in need in the Sacramento region.
 Founded in 1993, the Kings Women's Organization helps facilitate the team's efforts through support of community outreach programs, awareness campaigns and fundraising events.
-Members are comprised of wives, female relatives and significant others of Kings players, coaches, medical and media staff.
-The Kings Women's Organization joins together with players, Team Member volunteers and additional groups to make a positive impact in the community.
+Members are comprised of wives, female relatives, and significant others of the Kings players, coaches, medical and media staff.
+The Kings Women’s Organization joins together with players, Maloof Team Member Volunteers and other groups to make a positive impact in the communities in which we live.